My Tuscan Veggie Sausage and Roasted Grapes is a new favorite recipe in our house.

 Serve and enjoy!

-- I like to serve my Tuscan Veggie Sausage & Roasted Grapes over the Mascarpone Mashed Potatoes and a bed of greens.
-Spinach or arugula are great options.
+- Serve the Tuscan Veggie Sausage & Roasted Grapes over the Mascarpone Mashed Potatoes and a bed of greens.
+Spinach or arugula are my favorites.